aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/request-new-connector.md

 help us shape the future roadmap.
 We will evaluate the requested connector and might add support for it.

-Aiven\'s evaluation process for new Apache Kafka Connect connectors
+Aiven's evaluation process for new Apache Kafka Connect connectors
 checks:

 -   license compatibility